-So often in our lives we reach a place where we are struggling in some capacity or another.
+So often in our lives we reach a place where we are struggling in some capacity or other.
 It may be a deep-rooted issue that goes back to childhood, a past relationship or a trauma.
-It may be some destructive behaviour such as a form of self-harm or an eating disorder.
+It may be some destructive behaviour such as a form of addiction, self-harm or an eating disorder.
 It may be a negative thought process that is having an impact on our daily life.
 Whatever the issue, I believe counselling can help.

 Having a place where we can allow ourselves time and a calm space to think, talk and work things out can be absolutely priceless.
 We might find ourselves able to unpick past experiences or to bring up something we have never before shared with anyone else despite its effect on us.
 These and many other issues can be addressed in the therapy room.

 I realise that people coming to counselling – especially for a first meeting – may be feeling anxious so I will aim to be welcoming and put you quickly at ease.